edphelps/TRU/readme.md

 # Login process

-A single password is used for all users and is currently hard-coded into the app.
-Application saves login information to local storage.
 Menu is disabled and a dummy page is displayed until login is completed.

 ### invalid login
 ![Example](screenshots/login-invalid.png)